-Dear parents/guardians of students in Colorado kindergarten - 12th grade schools for the 2021-22 school year:
+Dear parents/guardians of students in Colorado kindergarten - 12th grade schools for the 2022-23 school year:

 We know you're thinking of all the things you need to do to make sure your student is ready for school.
-Getting vaccinated is an important part of their school readiness and keeps children from catching and spreading diseases that can make them sick.
+Getting vaccinated is an important part of their school readiness and keeps children from catching and spreading diseases that can make them sick and potentially disrupt in-person learning.
 We wish you and your student a healthy school year!